FortiAuthenticator

 See the below result with a green check mark under Health status:

-6) - To access the HA management GUI IP of HA interface of both units, you need to have Workstation in the same subnet as the HA interface configured on the FACs.
+To access the HA management GUI IP of the HA interface of both units, it is necessary to have the Workstation in the same subnet as the HA interface configured on the FortiAuthenticator.

-Node-Specific Default Gateway is option if you have clusters in two different Datacenters and the default gateway for those datacenters is different.
-Then you need to configure that option to be correct gateway if failover occurs so that node has access to network.
+Node-Specific Default Gateway is an option if there are clusters in two different data centers and the default gateway for those data centers is different.
+Then you need to configure that option to be the correct gateway if failover occurs so that the node has access to the network.

-If Node-Specific Default Gateway is set, that option will overwrite default gateway in the static routing of the Node and that will become new default gateway for whole Node.
+If Node-Specific Default Gateway is set, that option will overwrite the default gateway in the static routing of the Node and that will become the new default gateway for the whole Node.
+Be careful with Node-Specific Default Gateway as it may lead to routing issues, especially after failover or failover to primary again.

 Technical Tip: FortiAuthenticator HA cluster overview